 Al Graduated from Golden Gate University with an MBA in 1966 after graduating from Saint Mary’s College in 1963 with a Bachelor of Arts degree with a major in Psychology and a minor in Philosophy.

-Jacobs is Chairman of Data Driven Delivery Systems, LLC, a provider of high quality healthcare information services via an integrated model.
+Gary Jacobs is Chairman of Data Driven Delivery Systems, LLC, a provider of high quality healthcare information services via an integrated model.
 He is a principal of Bulldog Partners, a real estate development company based in Beverly Hills, California, and related entities.

-Gary Jacobs has had an extensive corporate and legal career, focused primarily on corporate strategy, U.S. and international business development, and mergers and acquisitions, with particular experience as a senior executive in the health care and hospitality industries.
+Gary has had an extensive corporate and legal career, focused primarily on corporate strategy, U.S. and international business development, and mergers and acquisitions, with particular experience as a senior executive in the health care and hospitality industries.

-Jacobs received his LL.B. from Yale Law School in 1969, where he was Order of the Coif.
+Gary received his LL.B. from Yale Law School in 1969, where he was Order of the Coif.
 He holds a Bachelor of Arts degree from Brandeis University-Summa Cum Laude, Phi Beta Kappa and studied at the London School of Economics.